 Portland, OR 97217

-Reserve our Washington County office space, here.
+Reserve our Multnomah County office space, here.

 Unite Oregon, Multnomah County is led locally by a leadership council of 5-10 members who live in our community.
 We prioritize immigrants, refugees, and people of color for leadership council positions.
 2-4 members of our leadership council are elected up to Unite Oregon's statewide Board of Directors.